Is it really a disaster?

 Because all disasters aren't equal in importance, it can be hard to decide just what type you're dealing with when an outage occurs.
 The first thing a company has to do is decide what constitutes a disaster.
 In general, if something is localized in scope and time (like my fancy footwork), we call the response an operational recovery.
 This includes outages of just a few systems.
 But if the number of affected systems and the timeframe for recovery is sufficiently large, it constitutes a real disaster.

 It's critical to differentiate between operational recovery and disaster recovery because the tools and techniques used in each situation can differ significantly.
-Many IT systems are designed
+Many IT systems are designed with high availability in mind, using technologies like N+1 power supplies, redundant connectivity and clustering to reduce the likelihood of an operational outage.
+But there are some additional steps you can take to prepare for an operational outage.

 One of the most effective is to create frequent disk-based snapshots of the running environment.
 Many operational outages are related to data loss or corruption, which wouldn't be prevented by a high-availability system architecture.
 By using disk snapshots, you can quickly revert to a previous version of the system state.
 Continuous data protection technology is a newer method for dealing with operational outages, allowing for a much more fine-grained selection of the recovery point.